mhucka/Cirq/docs/dev/rfc_process.md

 1. Before submitting an RFC, discuss your aims with project contributors and maintainers and get early feedback. \
 Open a [feature request](https://github.com/quantumlib/Cirq/issues/new?assignees=&labels=kind%2Ffeature-request&template=feature_request.md&title=) \
 and have a discussion with the maintainers.
 Mention that you are willing to write an RFC.
-2. [Join the cirq-dev Google Group](https://groups.google.com/forum/#!forum/cirq-dev) to get an invitation to our weekly Cirq Cynq meeting.
+2. [Join the cirq-dev Google Group](https://groups.google.com/forum/#!forum/cirq-dev) to get an invitation to our biweekly Cirq Cynq meeting.
 3. Draft your RFC.
     * Follow the [RFC template](https://tinyurl.com/cirq-rfc-template), link the GitHub issue in your RFC.
     * Make sure to share your doc with cirq-dev@googlegroups.com for comments.